Consulting to Travel Blogging: Trading Deadlines for Destinations

 - The Uncertainty Factor – Unlike consulting, where everything is mapped out in meticulous detail, blogging is unpredictable.
 Some months are great; others, not so much.

-But would I trade it?
-Not a chance.
-Because what I’ve gained—freedom, experiences, time with my family, and a career built on my passion—far outweighs the predictability of my old life.
+What I’ve gained—freedom, experiences, time with my family, and a career built on my passion—far outweighs the predictability of my old life.

 FAQs About Transitioning from Consulting to Travel Blogging